A major in elementary education prepares students to teach grades K-6.

 Prospective teachers seeking elementary licensure should plan, at least, a four-year program of study leading to an initial Iowa license.
 Every candidate must meet the College requirements for graduation.
-The following courses are required for State licensure as an elementary teacher and are mandatory for those graduating in 2015 and later.
+The courses listed on the attached Checksheet are required for State licensure as an elementary teacher and are mandatory for those graduating in 2015 and later.

 In addition to the required courses, each candidate for an elementary school teaching license shall complete a concentration of 12 credit hours or more in a single academic field approved by the Chair of the Teacher Education Program.

 “I was very pleased with the level of experience the faculty at IW had.
 In my mind, if an education program is going to have success it needs to have experience, like the one at IW.
 I am more prepared for my current teaching career because of the courses and faculty and staff.”